| Title: | Stan Models for Item Response Theory |

 Three simplified models are also available: rasch_simple.stan, pcm_simple.stan, rsm_simple.stan.
 These are (respectively) the Rasch, partial credit, and rating scale models omitting the latent regression.
 There is no reason to use these instead of the models listed above, given that the above models allow for rather than require the inclusion of covariates for a latent regression.
 Instead, the purpose of the simplified models is to provide a straightforward starting point researchers who wish to craft their own Stan models.

-, for which this function is a wrapper,
+See stan, for which this function is a wrapper.

 x |